th2-net/th2-conn-http-server/README.md

 + **keystorePath** - path to new keystore (by default its using one from resources)
 + **keystoreType** - type of keystore (`JKS` by default)
 + **keyManagerAlgorithm** - type of keystore algorithm (`SunX509` by default)
-+ **catchClientClosing** - handle as error closing of socket without agreement (`true` by default)
++ **catchClientClosing** - treat unexpected socket closure as error (`true` by default)

 ## USAGE NOTES

-Every response must contain Content-Length header, server will produce one if wasn't passed before.
-According [rfc docs](https://www.rfc-editor.org/rfc/rfc7230#section-3.3.3)
+Every response must contain `Content-Length` header, otherwise server will produce one according to [section 3.3.3 of RFC 7230](https://www.rfc-editor.org/rfc/rfc7230#section-3.3.3)

-Please before production usage put your personal keystore in properties, it's not safe to use default keystore, only purpose of default one is test
+For production usage please specify your own keystore.
+Default one should only be used for test purposes

 ### Configuration example
 ```yaml